 On June 23, 1896, LONDON TEA COMPANY LTD was founded in London by two Swiss and five Englishmen.
-The headquarters were located in an imposing building at 9 + 10 Great Tower Street in the City of London.
-Shortly after, the main branch opened its doors in Basel.
-The successful business performance soon enabled the opening of other branches in Munich and in St. Louis in Alsace.
+The company was based in an imposing building at 9 + 10 Great Tower Street in the City of London.
+Shortly afterwards, the main branch opened its doors in Basel.
+The success of the business soon led to the opening of further branches in Munich and St. Louis in Alsace.

-On August 6, 1896, the registered office of LONDON TEA was entered in the Commercial Register of Basel-Stadt.
-As a result of the 1st World War, the Basel branch became an independent company on September 16, 1915, with headquarters at Petersgraben 20.
-A short time later, the company moved to the corner property Petersgraben 67/Rosshofgasse 8.
-It was the former administrator's and servant's house of the "ROSSHOF", which now served the LONDON TEA COMPANY LTD as store, office, packing and storage space.
-At that time the tea assortment consisted of 12 different blends, teas from China, Ceylon and India.
+On August 6, 1896, the registered office of LONDON TEA was entered in the Basel-Stadt commercial register.
+As a result of the First World War, the Basel branch was converted into an independent company on September 16, 1915, with its headquarters at Petersgraben 20.
+A short time later, the company moved to the corner property at Petersgraben 67/Rosshofgasse 8.
+It was the former administrator's and servants' house of the "ROSSHOF", which now served LONDON TEA COMPANY LTD as a store, office, packing and storage room.
+At that time, the tea range consisted of 12 different blends, teas from China, Ceylon and India.
 Even then, the principle was to import only the best quality tea directly from the plantation.
-Martha and Hans Iten - direct ancestors of today's owner family - contributed with care and skill to the prosperity of the tea house.
+Martha and Hans Iten - direct ancestors of today's owner family - contributed to the prosperity of the tea house with prudence and skill.

 In today's industrialized world, it's hard to believe how simple and modest the work was back then.
 The teas were mixed by hand and most of the packaging was still made by hand using boiled paste made from fishmeal.
 After the Second World War, when the economy slowly began to boom, many changes were introduced.
 With some skepticism, the first tea bags or tea capsules were produced.
 Initially, this was done laboriously by hand and with the help of self-designed filling and sealing machines.
 Only after a few years did they switch to fully automatic machines.
 Since then, the tea bag has become an integral part of modern life.

-A major fire in 1955 on the Nadelberg, which also affected parts of the Rosshof, meant that the entire Rosshof, with the exception of the manor house, had to be demolished.
-The LONDON TEA store was then moved to Spalenberg 26.
+A major fire on the Nadelberg in 1955, which also affected parts of the Rosshof, meant that the entire Rosshof, with the exception of the manor house, had to be demolished.
+The LONDON TEA store was then relocated to Spalenberg 26.
 The administration, warehouse and shipping department moved into the new building on Reinacherstrasse in Münchenstein.

 Good tea quality deserves